ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 other similar means.
 A third might be individuals or smaller groups of people running their own services.
 In such a setting, retrieving proofs from that third party could be considered reasonable from a privacy perspective.
-The HTTPS client does its own auditing and might additionally share SCTs and STHs with the trusted party to contribute to herd immunity.
+The HTTPS client may also do its own auditing and might additionally share SCTs and STHs with the trusted party to contribute to herd immunity.
 Here, the ordinary {{RFC-6962-BIS-09}} protocol is sufficient for the client to do the auditing while SCT Feedback and